 5. Loan and credit services

 Incorporating loan and credit services into mobile banking apps is an excellent addition to traditional core banking offerings.
-Many banking apps now integrate loan and credit services which allow customers to:
+Banking apps now integrate loan and credit services, which allow customers to:

 The SoFi app allows users to apply for personal loans directly within the app.
 The process is simple and takes only three steps.
 SoFi is known for its user-friendly interface and quick application process.
 It also offers personalized loan options for different needs like travel, weddings, home improvements, and more.